alexhuang1117/Data-Science-Portfolio/README.md

 # Data Science Portfolio

-This is a repository of the projects I worked on or currently working on.
+A repository of the projects I worked on or currently working on.
 It is updated regularly.
 The projects are either written in R (R markdown) or Python (Jupyter Notebook).
-The goal of the projects is to use data science/statistical modelling techniques to find something that is interesting.
-A typical project consist of finding and cleaning data, analysis, visualization and conclusion.
 Click on the projects to see full analysis and code.

 Please contact me on [Linkedin](https://www.linkedin.com/in/alexzilihuang) if you are looking to hire a data scientist.